 When is an arrest illegal?

 One of the officers then went to the car and smelled marijuana through the open windows, then searched the interior of the car.
 The officer went on to open the trunk of the car with the Defendant’s keys because he feared there was an active meth lab in it.
 The trunk smelled of ammonia, an indicator of meth being manufactured.
-In the trunk, the officer found a tool box and when he opened the toolbox he found evidence of an inactive meth lab.
+In the trunk, the officer found a toolbox and when he opened the toolbox he found evidence of an inactive meth lab.
 He then had his drug dog walk around the vehicle.
 The dog indicated there were drugs present and the officer found a half-burned marijuana cigarette on the outside of the vehicle.
 The Defendant did not consent to the search of his car.
+You can also contact our illegal arrest attorney for a free initial consultation.

 The officer then drafted a search warrant for a judge to read.
 The Defendant was transported to jail and finally read his Miranda rights.
 The Appellate court held that the men being told to stop and sit on the ground was equivalent to being under arrest.
 This arrest was illegal because the men had a right to be at the 24-hour storage facility with the Renter.
 The Renter had not violated the terms of his lease and been warned for trespass, nor had the men with him.
 Because the arrest was illegal all the evidence found as a result of the arrest was suppressed and could not be used against the Defendant.
 Contact our illegal arrest attorney for a free initial consultation.